mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

 #### 4.2.4 Effort Estimation and Derivation Rules
 - **Component-Level Efforts**: Each component shall have separate Technical Design and Build effort estimates.
 - **Scope Item-Level Efforts**: Each scope item shall have single values for Functional Design, SIT, and UAT efforts.
+- **Scope Item Total Effort Calculation**:
+  - Scope Item Total = Functional Design + SIT + UAT + Sum of (Technical Design + Build) from all components
 - **Release-Level Effort Derivation**:
+  - Release Total = Sum of all scope item efforts
   - Functional Design, Technical Design, Build, SIT, and UAT effort values shall be automatically calculated as summations of the corresponding efforts from all scope items assigned to the release.
-  - Regression Testing, Smoke Testing, and Go-Live efforts shall be manually assigned at the release level.
+  - Regression Testing, Smoke Testing, and Go-Live efforts shall be manually assigned at the release level (Phase 2).
+- **Automatic Recalculation**:
+  - Effort estimates shall be automatically recalculated when scope items are added/removed/modified
+  - Effort estimates shall be automatically recalculated when components are added/removed/modified within scope items
+- **Allocation Generation Requirements**:
+  - Allocation generation requires both phases AND derived effort estimates from scope items
+  - If no scope items exist, allocation generation shall be allowed with 0 effort
+  - If phase effort is 0, no resources shall be loaded for that phase
+- **Resource Loading Rules**:
+  - Build team: 35% of build effort during SIT phase, 25% during UAT phase
 - **Validation Rules**:
   - Minimum effort value: 0 person-days
   - Maximum effort value: 1000 person-days
-  - All required phases must have effort estimates
+  - Effort estimates are automatically calculated and cannot be manually overridden
   - Effort units must be person-days (whole numbers or decimals allowed)

 #### 4.2.5 Effort Summary Table